michael/unveil/README.md

         }
       ]
     });

+After you you've set up your Scene, you need to specify at least one display:

+    var display = scene.display({
+      container: 'canvas',
+      width: 500,
+      height: 320,
+      zooming: true,
+      paning: true
+    });

+You can attach actors to displays as well.
+Those objects are typically unaffected by view transformations, so they stick on their original display position.
+Display objects are meant as an overlay to be drawn after the scene objects.

+    display.add({
+      {
+        type: 'label',
+        text: function() { return 'Frames per second: '+ this.scene.fps }
+        x: 300,
+        y: 20
+      }
+    });

 Since all actors have a unique id you can reference them programmatically and add special behavior (e.g. animation).